 Lobbying from real estate interests exempted a number of homes from the bill.
 AB 1482 will not apply to units that are less than ten years old, or buildings owned by “mom and pop” landlords with ten or fewer single-family homes.

 Since Los Angles already has rent control on units built before 1978, the bill will apply to the narrow margin of homes built between 1978 and 2009, or about 1.2 million more homes in Los Angeles County.

 No. The bill is set to sunset January 1, 2030, unless lawmakers extend it.

 Who is against it?

-While real estate lobbies withdrew their opposition after amendments were added, landlord lobby groups have continued to speak out against the bill, claiming that it will discourage new landlords and developers from entering the market. “[It] would create a huge disincentive to invest in rental housing at a time when California so desperately needs more homes,” warned the association.
+The California Apartment Association spent tens of millions of dollars to oppose the bill, claiming that it would discourage landlords from entering the market. “[It] would create a huge disincentive to invest in rental housing at a time when California so desperately needs more homes,” warned the association.
 At the last minute it agreed to drop its opposition to the bill, but the California Association of Realtors—stung by the August defeat on the 7 percent cap—remained an opponent.